IanWatson92/supermarket/README.md

 #A supermarket pricing example.

-To run execute `gradle runScript`.
+To run execute `gradle runScript` and access `http://localhost:4567`.

 To test execute `gradle test`.

+##Front end:

+### Item form
+Name - mandatory
+Price - mandatory
+Weight - optional

+Using weight will indicate that the Price is for a particular weight.

+### Deal form
+Items - mandatory
+Quantity needed - mandatory
+Deal type - mandatory

+Items free - if deal is Buy X Get Y free
+Discount price - if deal is Buy X For Y

+##Backend
+The class Service.java is the entry point to the system.

 We have 2 main types of Items and Deals.

-Items have a Name, Price and an optional Weight.

-Deals have a list of items, a quantity for items needed and then deal specific information.

-Currently only one Deal exists of Buy X Get Y Free.
-The deal specific information here is "Y", how many items you get for free.